vinstic-myshell/myshell-doc-en/faq/token-economy.md

 # Token Economy

-#### What is MyShell Pass NFT?
-What is MyShell Genesis Pass?
+#### What is MyShell Genesis Pass?

 Please refer to [#glossary](../product-manual/membership-system-and-robot-rights-(tbd).md#glossary "mention")

 #### When will the Token be issued?

-In the second half of 2023, we will conduct an IDO.
+In the second half of 2023, we will conduct an IDO